 Unreasonable delay will be a possible abuse, if the period of the delay gives grounds for ‘real concern’.4

-In considering this, it will be relevant to consider the effect of the delay on the proceedings and any unfairness it could cause to the nurse or midwife.5
+In considering this, it will be relevant to consider the effect of the delay on the proceedings and any unfairness it could cause to the nurse, midwife or nursing associate.5

-If the delay affected the memory or availability of witnesses or documentary evidence, these may be factors the panel takes into account in deciding whether the delay means it’s no longer possible for the nurse or midwife to have a fair hearing.
+If the delay affected the memory or availability of witnesses or documentary evidence, these may be factors the panel takes into account in deciding whether the delay means it’s no longer possible for the nurse, midwife or nursing associate to have a fair hearing.

 It will also be relevant to consider the stage the hearing has reached, and what steps we could take to lessen the effect of the delay and make sure a fair hearing is still possible.6